Status: Open to the Public, with Trails

 The John Pitts & Kathleen Milligan Sweetwater Farm Nature Reserve

 John’s intention was to protect this place.
 The Couchiching Conservancy had conversations with John about protecting Sweetwater Farm, but it seemed like there was lots of time to work things out.
-In February 2018 he died unexpectedly.
+In February 2018 he unexpectedly died.

-When John passed away, he bequested $30,000 to the Conservancy which will go towards the acquisition and permanent protection of the property that he cared for.
-On top of that, his family has pledged an additional amount to help.
+When John passed away, he bequested $30,000 to the Conservancy toward the acquisition and permanent protection of the property that he cared for.
+On top of that, his family pledged an additional amount.
 We are so appreciative of John and his family’s gifts and are honoured to be entrusted with a place close to their hearts.

 Thanks to the help of generous support of the families of John Pitts and Kathleen Milligan, numerous community members, The Echo Foundation and The Gosling Foundation, this property is now protected.